Japantown Visioning Project

 • Appendices Including Japantown Historical Photos

-Additionally, based on the best practices report that looked at other vibrant Japantown areas to get an understanding of how they’re successful, a key takeaway is the importance of a Japantown management group that oversees the area and coordinates funding and programming.
-One of the next steps will be for the community to decide how they’d like to be organized to begin seeking funding for the improvements identified in the Design Strategy, and it’s anticipated that the community will apply for City, RDA, County, State, and even national funding to support the revitalization of Japantown.
+Based on the best practices report that looked at other vibrant Japantown areas to get an understanding of how they are achieving success, a key takeaway is the importance of a Japantown management group that oversees the area and coordinates funding and programming.

 Skip to content